pedonc/Windows-Deployment/README.md

 6. In the Windows Features window that appears, check the box to the left of **Hyper-V** and click **OK**.
 7. Windows will take a moment to enable Hyper-V, then will prompt you to restart the computer.
 Click **Restart now**.

-PART 4 - CONFIGURE EFI 64 BIT VM
+## Part 4 - Configure EFI 64-Bit Virtual Machine

 1. After the computer has restarted, click on the **Windows Start Menu** icon in the lower-left corner of the screen, then go to **Windows Administrative Tools** and select **Hyper-V Manager**.
 2. In the left column of the Hyper-V Manager, click on the name of your computer.
 3. In the right-most pane that appears, click **New** and select **Virtual Machine...**.
 4. In the New Virtual Machine Wizard, click **Next**.
-5. In the Name: field, enter WindowsEFI64.
+5. In the Name field, enter `WindowsEFI64`.
 6. Check the box next to **Store the virtual machine in a different location** and click the **Browse...** button.
-7. In the Select Folder window that appears, navigate to the Documents folder for your Windows user account, create a folder named Virtual Machines.
+7. In the Select Folder window that appears, open the **Documents** folder for your Windows user account, and create a folder in Documents named `Virtual Machines`.
-8. Open the Virtual Machines folder, then click **Select Folder** to save the virtual machine in that folder.
+8. Open the **Virtual Machines** folder, then click **Select Folder** to save the virtual machine in that folder.
 9. On the Specify Name and Location screen, click the **Next** button.
 10. On the Specify Generation screen, choose **Generation 2** and click **Next**.
-11. On the Assign Memory screen, specify 4096 MB as the Startup memory amount, ensure that **Use Dynamic Memory for this virtual machine** is checked, and click **Next**.
+11. On the Assign Memory screen, specify `4096` MB as the Startup memory amount, ensure that **Use Dynamic Memory for this virtual machine** is checked, and click **Next**.
-12. On the Configure Networking screen, ensure that Connection: is set to **Not Connected**, then click **Next**.
+12. On the Configure Networking screen, ensure that Connection is set to **Not Connected**, then click **Next**.
-13. On the Connect Virtual Hard Disk screen, ensure that **Create a virtual hard disk** is selected, then specify 64 GB as the Size and click **Next**.
+13. On the Connect Virtual Hard Disk screen, ensure that **Create a virtual hard disk** is selected, then specify `64` GB as the Size and click **Next**.
 14. On the Installation Options screen, click **Finish**.
-15. In the Hyper-V Manager window, in the Virtual Machines pane, select WindowsEFI64 and in the right-most Actions pane, under WindowsEFI64, click **Settings...**.
+15. In the Hyper-V Manager window, in the Virtual Machines pane, click **WindowsEFI64** to select it and in the right-most Actions pane, under WindowsEFI64, click **Settings...**.
 16. In the window that appears, in the left column under Hardware, click on **Network Adapter** then click the **Remove** button.
 17. In the left column, click **Memory**.
-18. In the Memory pane on the right side of the window, enter 1024 as the Minimum RAM.
+18. In the Memory pane on the right side of the window, enter `1024` as the Minimum RAM.

-19. In the left column, click SCSI Controller.
+19. In the left column, click **SCSI Controller**.
 20. In the SCSI Controller pane on the right side of the window, click **DVD Drive** then click **Add**.
-21. In the DVD Drive pane that appears on the right, select **Image file:** and click the **Browse...** button.
+21. In the DVD Drive pane that appears on the right, select **Image file** and click the **Browse...** button.
-22. Select the Windows1809.iso file you downloaded in PART 1 and click **Open**.
+22. Select the **Windows1809.iso** file you downloaded in Part 1 and click **Open**.
 23. In the left column, under the Management section, click on **Checkpoints**.
 24. Uncheck **Enable checkpoints**.
 25. Click the **OK** button.
-26. To enable nested Hyper-V (allowing the Hyper-V client to also be a Hyper-V host), right-click on the Start button on the host computer and select **Windows PowerShell (Admin)**.
-In the PowerShell window that appears, enter set-vmprocessor -vmname WindowsEFI64 -exposevirtualizationextensions $true and press the **Enter** key.
+26. To enable nested Hyper-V (allowing the Hyper-V client to also be a Hyper-V host), right-click on the **Windows Start Menu** icon on the host computer and select **Windows PowerShell (Admin)**.
+In the PowerShell window that appears, enter `set-vmprocessor -vmname WindowsEFI64 -exposevirtualizationextensions $true` and press the **Enter** key.
-27. Type exit and press the **Enter** key to close the PowerShell window.
+27. Type `exit` and press the **Enter** key to close the PowerShell window.

 PART 5 - BOOT WINDOWS INSTALLER IN VM